berkeley-dsep-infra/datahub/docs/admins/howto/new-hub.rst

 #.
 Click "Create" and wait for it to be deployed.
 #.
 Once it's deployed, select the instance and copy the "NFS mount point".

-You now need to log into the NFS server and provide directories with appropriate permissions for the hub.
+Your new (but empty) NFS filestore must be seeded with a pair of directories.
+We run a utility VM for NFS filestore management; follow the steps below to connect to this utility VM, mount your new filestore, and create & configure the required directories.

-This will allow users to store their files in home directories.
-You can run the following command in gcloud terminal to log in to the NFS server.
+You can run the following command in gcloud terminal to log in to the NFS utility VM:

 ``gcloud compute ssh nfs-server-01 --zone=us-central1-b``